 Talking about Social Distancing Helps Maintain the Mental Health of Teens and Young Adults

 Next to friends, parents have been identified by students as the person that they are most likely to reach out to should they experience stress or emotional challenges.
 And, at a time when social distancing and absence in school-time may put you closer to your teen than ever before, parents may become the primary confidante.
 The below tips can support you in navigating conversations that can sometimes be challenging, and provide you with some techniques for promoting positive and thoughtful dialogue about the topic of mental health of teens and young adults during COVID-19 and beyond.

 1. Be Authentic When Talking about Social Distancing

 Sometimes, as parents or caregivers, we may struggle to find a balance between healthy vulnerability and too much self-disclosure, which can lead us to show only certain parts of ourselves to our offspring.
 During times like this especially, it is important to be authentic.
 Your loved one is likely experiencing uncertainty, anxiety, sadness or disappointment: fears for their health, sadness about missing school, longing for physical proximity to their friends, and feeling overwhelmed by the weight of negative news.
 Now, more than ever, it is important to positively reflect how you are coping, and give them an opportunity to see that you are human as well.
 Things right now are hard– and it’s okay to bond about that.

-Strategy: Demonstrate that you are human.
+Strategy: Demonstrate that you are human when talking with teens and young adults.
 Reference how you are feeling, how you are handling things, or weave into the conversation a tactic that you use to manage your own well-being.
 By demonstrating that you are also experiencing challenging emotions and identifying resources to support them, you’re modeling some of the healthy behaviors that you hope your child will engage in.